richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_StreamAnalysis_GeoFencing.md

 ## Use Case
 * "Our devices stream hundreds of millions of events daily (including GSP coordinates)"
-* "We need to compare streaming coordinates, in near real time, to known geofence locations"
+* "We need to compare streaming coordinates to known geofence locations"
-* "We need to capture whether the device is outside of, entering, inside of, or exiting known geofence locations"
+* "We need to characterize streaming coordinates as 'outside of', 'entering', 'inside of', or 'exiting' known geofence locations"

 ## Proposed Solution
 * Generate Sample Data